Naymmmm/Unfusion/README.md

-# BONELAB Fusion Release
+# Unfusion
-A multiplayer mod for BONELAB featuring support for all platforms.
+A multiplayer mod for suspicious copies of BONELAB featuring support for PCVR.
+Quest functionality remains but untouched.

 ![](https://i.imgur.com/1ZpMfei.png)